opencode-md/opencode-md/README.md

 - for niche solutions (Linux DevOps, Open AI models, agriculture, medical etc.)
 - for educational institutions as Register of own Open Source solutions
 - for NGO and Non-profit organizations as own Resister of solutions, important documents et.
-- for event, conference or hackthon ornanizers to keep the structured result of their acitity
+- for event, conference or hackathon organizers to keep the structured result of their activity